 Ayers has been behind microphone for 30 of the past 31 years at WCU, and has been a familiar voice to the region's sports fans for over three decades.
 In addition to serving as the "Voice of the Catamounts," the Swain County native has done play-by-play for Pisgah, Tuscola, Franklin, Cherokee and Swain high school football and basketball.
 Ayers, who is the President of Allison Outdoor Advertising in Sylva, also spent several seasons as the public address announcer for WCU Athletics.

 Bryson serves as the program's producer, as well as the in-booth host of the pregame, halftime and post-game shows.
-His radio experience dates back over 26 years.
+His radio experience dates back 30 years.
 During that time, he has worked at a variety of stations including WZZU-FM in Raleigh; WCHL-AM in Chapel Hill; WKSF-FM in Asheville; and served as the program director at WRGC-AM in Sylva.
 Bryson is no stranger to the Catamount Sports Network as he worked with CSN providing color analysis for football and men's basketball for the 1995 and '96 seasons.
 Additionally, he has provided various play-by-play football and basketball broadcasts for Smoky Mountain, Franklin, Cherokee and Pisgah high schools.
 Bryson, too, serves as a Public Address voice for WCU athletics.

-McLamb - a 2000 graduate of WCU - will roam and report from the sidelines for a sixth-straight season after joining the CSN crew on-the-air in 2007.
-His radio experience includes stints on the weekly sports talk shows, "Sports Talk Live" and "In the Litterbox," both produced on WWCU-FM, Power 90dot5.
-McLamb is also a lead instructor of history at Haywood Community College in Clyde, N.C
+McLamb - a 2000 graduate of WCU - will roam and report from the sidelines for an eighth-straight season after joining the CSN crew on-the-air in 2007.
+His radio experience also includes stints on the weekly sports talk shows, "Sports Talk Live" and "In the Litterbox," both produced on WWCU-FM, Power 90dot5.
+McLamb is also the Haywood Early College Liaison through Haywood Community College in Clyde, N.C.